auth0/docs/articles/tutorials/dashboard-account-settings.md

 ## Dashboard Admins

-Allows you to add or remove administrators for your Auth0 tenant, as well as see whether administrators have Multifactor authentication enable for their account.
+Allows you to add or remove administrators for your Auth0 tenant, as well as review whether administrators have Multifactor authentication enable for their account.
 [Learn about Dashboard Admins](/tutorials/manage-dashboard-admins).

 ## Webtasks